 Group Vassella

 Gliomas and medulloblastomas are the most common aggressive brain tumours in adults and children, most of which are associated with a fatal prognosis.
 The focus of our research group includes the molecular characterisation of glioblastomas and adult medulloblastomas with the aim of further defining the molecular profile of these tumours for the development of targeted therapy.
 To this end, we perform whole exome sequencing, genome-wide methylation and transcriptome analyses as well as microRNA and CRISPR/CAS9 library screens.
+The motivation for our research activity is to develop improved therapeutic modalities for patients affected by these highly aggressive brain tumors.

 Current research projects